TV-Rename/Website/_manual/options.md

 _Default:_ _**Ticked**_

-*Download up to "X" shows simultaneously from [The TVDB](http://thetvdb.com "Visit TheTVDB.com")* sets the number of concurrent connections to TheTVDB API.
+*Download up to "X" shows simultaneously from [The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com")* sets the number of concurrent connections to TheTVDB API.
 It can be set in the range to 1 to 8.

 _Default:_ _**4**_